Best Storm Sorcerer Build - Eye of the Storm - Baldur's Gate 3 (BG3)

 Psychic Spark.

 Shield is perfect for avoiding early-game wipes.
-Just make sure to have a free level 1 spell slot to activate it.- Cast
+Just make sure to have a free level 1 spell slot to activate it.- You can use

-Wet. - Once you unlock level 2 spell slots,
+Chromatic Orb: Thunder version has 3d8 base damage. - Once you unlock level 2 spell slots

 Cloud of Daggers can be used to hit enemies that are stacked together.
 There are a few encounters where you can hit up to 3 enemies in one turn.